mauricioaznar/nestjs-s-todo/README.md

 ### Very important

-* lock property on todos
 * create MauCheckInput

 ### Normal flow

-* archive property on todos
-* query by archive
 * filter by date
 * order by date
 * change layout to cards